dotnet/csharplang/proposals/simple-lambda-parameters-with-modifiers.md

 + is converted to a compatible delegate type or expression tree type, that type
 + provides the parameter types (§10.7).
 ```

+#### Answer

+Neither attributes nor default parameter values will be supported without a fully-typed lambda.